ttalexander2/chroma/README.md

 ---
 #### Documentation

-Please see our [Documentation Page](https://ttalexander2.github.io/chroma/) for more information and resources.
+Please see the [Documentation Page](https://ttalexander2.github.io/chroma/) for more information and resources.